RedPointGlobal/redpoint-aml/README.md

 ```
 ### Mercury Activation
-Once you obtain your activation key from Redpoint Support, access the Mercury admin UI and enter the license.
+After receiving your activation key from Redpoint Support, you can activate your Mercury instance.
+Follow these steps to access the Mercury admin UI and enter your license key:

+- Navigate to the Mercury admin UI using your web browser.
+This interface is where you will enter the provided activation key.

+- Use the default login credentials to access the admin panel:
 ```
-Default username: admin@noemail.com
+Username: admin@noemail.com
-Default password: .RedPoint123
+Password: .RedPoint123
 ```
+- Once logged in, locate the section for license activation and enter the activation key you received from Redpoint Support.

+Note: It's highly recommended to change the default password after your initial login for enhanced security.
+Follow the on-screen instructions or consult the user guide for steps on updating your credentials.
 ![image](https://user-images.githubusercontent.com/42842390/218563945-94a5b162-dc59-45ae-900e-130a84810f66.png)

 ### RPI Integration